glensc/nagios-plugin-check_raid/README.md

 `check_raid` is invoked with -S argument.
 You need to be root user and it will add required lines to the sudoers file.

-## Relese Notes

-This project is a fork from https://github.com/glensc/nagios-plugin-check_raid

-This version supports force the use a defined plugin.
-The consequence is a improvement of execution time because is not needed initialize all plugins to execute the check.
-This version also lists the active plugins....
-Usefull information to install the plugin

 ## Installing

 Download directly from github release (with wget or curl):